4.2 Word Order Patterns

 Key Takeaways

-• Word order describes how subjects, verbs, objects, and modifiers are arranged.
+• Word order describes how subjects, verbs, objects, and modifiers are sequenced in a sentence.

-• SVO, SOV, and VSO are useful labels, but examples must determine the rule.
+• SVO, SOV, and VSO are useful labels, but the examples, not English habit, must license them.

-• Artificial-language practice may place modifiers before or after nouns.
+• Artificial-language drills may place modifiers before or after nouns, and verbs first, middle, or last.

-• A word-order rule should be tested on new vocabulary before it is trusted.
+• A word-order rule should be re-tested on new vocabulary before you trust it under time pressure.

 Follow the sentence map